Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: Conclusion

 \section{Conclusion}

 We have presented simulated results for one-dimensional chains of Rydberg atoms exchanging energy via few-body dipole-dipole interactions.
+We analyzed the dynamics by studying the properties of the energy eigenstates, the decay of the initial state fidelity, the energy level spacing statistics, and the growth of entanglement entropy.
+While our model was motivated by ultracold Rydberg experiments, our results give broader insight into the rich dynamics of few-body interacting systems.

-By studying the zero disorder case, we found numerical evidence for quantum many-body scar states when the hopping matrix elements were significantly larger than the field-tuned matrix elements.
-This condition is met for a wide range of experimentally typical interatomic spacings for the three- and four-body interactions; thus, we expect that scar states play an important role in slowing their dynamics.
+By studying a linear array of atoms with no spatial disorder, we found numerical evidence for quantum many-body scar states when the hopping matrix elements were significantly larger than the field-tuned matrix elements.
+This condition is met for a wide range of experimentally typical interatomic spacings for the \mbox{three-} and four-body interactions; thus, we expect that scar states play an important role in slowing their dynamics.

-When disorder is added to the linear array of atoms by randomly perturbing their positions, we find that thermalization is further inhibited.
+When spatial disorder is added to the linear array of atoms by randomly perturbing their positions, we find that thermalization is further inhibited.
 Power-law fits to the decay of the initial state fidelity, the mean energy level spacing ratio, and the slow growth of entanglement entropy all point to the possibility of many-body localization in our model.
-While we would need to include more atoms in simulation to draw a definitive conclusion about MBL, our model is accessible in current experiments.
+While we would need to include more atoms in simulation to draw a definitive conclusion about MBL, the three-body interactions in the $spp's'$ system are readily accessible in experiment.

 Density-matrix renormalization group~\cite{schollwock_densitymatrix_2005} and matrix product state simulation methods~\cite{schollwock_densitymatrix_2011} can be effective for one-dimensional lattice systems if the EE spreads slowly.
+This condition is true for much of the parameter space we explored for \mbox{three-} and four-body interactions.
 If the positions of the atoms are fixed in our model, such methods may allow for larger system sizes to be simulated in the future.

 We plan to further explore the dynamics of these few-body interactions in experiment.
-For lower values of the principal quantum number, the three-body resonance is well-resolved from the two-body resonance so that the two can be compared in experiment.
-Using an initial state that does not map so closely to a scar state may result in significantly altered dynamics for the three-body case.
-Additionally, varying the dimensionality of the excited sample of Rydberg atoms should produce different dynamics for the two- and three-body interactions.
+For lower values of the principal quantum number, the three-body resonance is well-resolved from the two-body resonance so that they can be compared in experiment.
+Using an initial state that does not map so closely to a quantum many-body scar state may result in significantly altered dynamics for the three-body case.
+Additionally, varying the dimensionality of the excited sample of Rydberg atoms should produce different dynamics for the \mbox{two-} and three-body interactions.